n3p4kr0/react-p3-udacicards/README.md

 `yarn start OR npm start OR expo start`

-Then, you'll be able to launch it through the Expo app.
+Then, you'll be able to launch it through the Expo app (you'll just have to install the app from the Play Store, then use it to scan the QR code that will show).

 ## Tech/framework used